Simply put: Crane Prairie Reservoir is legendary among the many great trout fisheries in Central Oregon.

 Note that most of the shorelines are shallow, and bank fishing is more limited here than some places.
 If you are on foot, or in waders, there’s some productive water near the dam on the south end.

-You can bring your motor boat here, but due to the fishing focus here, boats are limited to a 10 mph speed limit.
+You can bring your motor boat, but due to the fishing focus here, boats are limited to a 10 mph speed limit.

 When to Fish at Crane Prairie Reservoir

-Crane Prairie is open to fishing seasonally, starting on the fourth Saturday in April and continuing through October.
+Crane Prairie is open to fishing seasonally, starting in late April and continuing through October.

 June into September is often considered the very best time to fish Crane Prairie.
 The insect hatches are phenomenal in the warmer weather and all species of fish are actively feeding.

 The short fall season in late September through October can also be quite good.